c0ntrolZ/c0ntrolZ/README.md

 # ylzmn · c0ntrolz

 MSc Computer Science @ EPFL
-Research · Systems · Algorithms · Machine Learning
+Research · AI · Machine Learning · Security

 ---

 ## About

-I am a Computer Science MSc student with a strong interest in **algorithmic research, systems, and applied machine learning**.
+I am a Computer Science MSc student with a strong interest in **applied machine learning, systems, and security**.
-My work focuses on building **theoretically grounded, well-engineered solutions**, with an emphasis on correctness, performance, and reproducibility.

 This profile serves as a curated overview of my main projects, research work, and technical interests.